Understanding Kidney Disease

 An equation is used to determine GFR.
 In addition to serum creatinine, factors such as age, race, and gender are included in the equation.
 Additional factors that may be included are weight, blood urea nitrogen (BUN), and serum albumin.

-The five stages of kidney disease, and the GFR for each stage, is shown below:
+The five stages of kidney disease, or CKD, and the GFR for each stage, is shown below:

 - Stage 1 with normal or high GFR (GFR > 90 mL/min)